Alan Adler

 Acquisition By Tiny Ltd.

-Until that point, the brand was built almost entirely through its highly loyal community of baristas and coffee enthusiasts who loved AeroPress for its versatility.
-Investment in the community, sales and marketing and innovation has been full steam ever since the acquisition - helping put AeroPress coffee makers in homes, offices, and backpacks all over the world.
+Investment in new product innovation and sales & marketing that serves the existing community of AeroPress fans while attracting new fans throughout the world, has been full steam, ever since the acquisition - helping put AeroPress in more homes, offices, and backpacks all over the world.